plone/training/transmogrifier/pipeline.rst

 and change the ``value`` to whatever we set, in this case it will be the string ``'en-us'``.
 Your value may be different, depending on what language you set as your site language.
-Check the Languages control panel in Site Setup to see how it is set.
+Check the Languages control panel in Site Setup to see what value you should use.